 We can help your community to ensure that the transition of control from the developer to the owners is as seamless as possible.

-Most associations have a timeframe for developer transitions specified within the declaration or bylaws.
-Even after transition, some documents may provide that the original declarant still has architectural review authority until the last lot or unit is sold.
+Most Associations have a timeframe for developer transitions specified within the declaration or bylaws.
+Some documents may state that the original declarant still has architectural review authority until the last lot or unit sells.

 - Generally, the maximum time for a condominium transition from the developer to the owners is five years.
 This timeframe may shorten based upon when percentages of units sell.

 - Planned Unit Developments (aka HOA) Must Transition After Declarant Ownership Ends

 - The Planned Unit Development Act requires that the board transition from the declarant to the membership at the time the last sublot is sold.
 However, many developments have shorter timeframes prescribed within the declaration or bylaws.

 What Steps Should The Owners Take After Transition?

 - Ensure that the Association’s Finances are in Order

 - Once the owners take control of the Association it is important to look at the finances.
 Ensure all financial records are present by hiring a professional accountant to review them once received.